zulip/zulip/help/zulip-cloud-billing.md

 - Non-profits and other organizations where many users are **not paid staff** are generally eligible for a discount.

+If there are any circumstances that make regular pricing unaffordable for your organization, contact [sales@zulip.com](mailto:sales@zulip.com) to discuss your situation.

 ### Apply for sponsorship